rantahar/introduction-to-mpi/_episodes/12-hands_on.md

 >## Going from Serial to Parallel
 >
 >Choose a working serial code to work on.
 It can be your own research code
->of one of the two examples below.
+>the example below.
 Choose a function or a compact region
 >of the code write a parallel version of it.
 >
 >Follow the same steps as in lesson 9: